This post may contain affiliate links. For more information, read my disclosure policy.

 - 8 ounces Cool Whip

 - Toast 1 cup of coconut in a medium skillet over low heat.
 Stir almost constantly until the coconut begins to brown.
 Remove from heat to a plate or bowl and let cool.

 - Whisk pudding and milk in a medium bowl for about 2 minutes.
 (There may still be some lumps from the coconut in the mix.)
 Set aside to firm up.

 - Make the crust: place the shortbread cookies in a large gallon size resealable bag.
 Seal the bag except for 1” (to allow air to escape) and roll the bag with a rolling pin to crush the cookies.
-There is no need to get them to a super fine crumb, some chunks may remain.
-Reserve 1/4 cup of the crumbs for garnish, then pour the melted butter into the bag, squeezing it to work it through the crumbs.
-Press the crust into a 9x9 pan.
+Reserve ¼ cup of the crumbs for garnish, then pour the melted butter into the bag, squeezing it to work it through the crumbs.
+Press the crust into a 9×9 pan.